|

 20 persons, we only managed to get her licenced for 12, due to wonderful

-EU regulations and uncuttable red tape. it was more room for everyone
+EU regulations and uncuttable red tape. it is more room for everyone

 else though !!
 Hopefully 2006 will see better for her, and we can